akkana/metapho/README.md

 there are some mouse operations for those who find them easier.

 It depends on python-gtk, but not on gnome or any other desktop services.

-The name is provisional.
-I might change it.
-Suggestions?